libiki123/webdocs/docs/unity-docs/unity-plugin/figma-importer.md

 - You can adjust the scale of objects and raster images using the **Scale** parameter.
 - Maximum allowed scale is **x4** (Figma API limitation).

-### Font Handling

-- If you encounter a font error, add the required font to the `FontLinks.asset` ScriptableObject.